 Sue - Board Member And Secretary

-Anne - Board Member And Interaction Team Member
+Anne - Board Member And Interaction Team Lead

 Liz- Board Member And Medical Coordinator

 Jordan’s parents started fostering bully breeds when she was in high school and since then she has fallen head over heels for the breed, now at age 24, she has fostered dozens of CTP pups.
 Jordan rescued a pit/beagle mix 3 years ago from another rescue before finding CTP and adopted a cat from a local shelter.
-She is also currently enrolled at Animal Behavior College to become a certified dog trainer and self-studying with Allie Bender to be a canine behavior consultant.
-Right now Jordan is a full-time Nanny and part-time dog walker/pet sitter with her own small business- J-Walking K9’s.
+She has become a professional dog trainer through the completion of Animal Behavior College and is studying to be a canine behavior consultant.
+Jordan is a trainer at a facility in Naperville and works as a part-time dog walker/pet sitter with her own small business- J-Walking K9’s.
 Some hobbies of hers are binge-watching animal-related documentaries on Netflix and hanging out with her family.